QUALITY DECLARATION - SUMMARY

 Contained within this release are Data Cubes, Main Features, Explanatory Notes, Technical Notes and a Glossary.
 For further reference we have also compiled the Australian Labour Account Concepts, Sources and Methods manual.
 These all provide information on the terminology, classifications and other technical aspects associated with these statistics.

-Quarterly experimental estimates for the Australian Labour Account, September quarter 2010 to September quarter 2017 at the Division industry level is released electronically via the ABS website as Data Cubes in spreadsheet format.
-Thereafter annual experimental estimates for the Australian Labour Account, 2010–2011 to 2016–2017 at the Subdivision and Division industry level is released electronically via the ABS website as Data Cubes in spreadsheet format.
+Quarterly experimental estimates for the Australian Labour Account, September 2010 Quarter to September 2018 Quarter at the industry Division level are released electronically via the ABS website as Data Cubes in spreadsheet format.
+Annual experimental estimates for the Australian Labour Account, 2010–11 to 2017–18 at the industry Subdivision and Division level are released electronically via the ABS website in ABS.Stat format.

 The ABS welcomes comments from users on the new methodologies and the usefulness of the resulting estimates for their analytical purposes.
-If you are interested in contributing to the ABS review, please contact Labour Market Section director on 02 6252 7988 or <firstname.lastname@example.org>.
+If you are interested in contributing to the ABS review, please contact Household Income and Labour Market director on 02 6252 7988 or <firstname.lastname@example.org>.